normalized-db/core/README.md

 A schema may consist of three different kinds of object-store "types" or "stores" respectively:

- - `_defaults`: Default configuration for every object-store
+ - `_defaults`: Default configuration for every object-store.

  - `_[storeName]`: Types prefixed with an underscore are handled as abstract types.
 The `_defaults`-store is also abstract.
    These stores can be used if two or more concrete stores share some configurations but no instances are needed.

- - `[storeName]`: Concrete stores which either reuse the defaults only, derive from an abstract store or another concrete store.
+ - `[storeName]`: Concrete stores which either reuse the defaults only, inherit from an abstract store or another concrete store.
 Optionally defines or overrides specific configurations.

 If a type only needs the defaults define it by `[storeName]: true`, if it inherits from another store but does not have an own configuration define it by `[storeName]: "[parentStore]"`.
 More complex configurations may define the following options:

- - `parent` (string): The abstract / concrete type from which this type should derive predefined configurations
+ - `parent` (string): The abstract / concrete type from which this type should inherit predefined configurations.

  - [required] `key` (string): The name of a field which contains the unique identifier of this object.
 The value of this field is used to identify objects of this type.
 If two objects have the same key they are assumed to be equal.
-   The value must be a `ValidKey` (`number`, `string` or `Date`)
+   The value must be a `ValidKey` (`number`, `string` or `Date`).

  - `targets` (string or `IStoreTargetConfig`): This is the most important option for (de)normalization.
    It defines which field of an object contains an object that should be (de)normalized into/from another type.
-   The config value either is a `string` - then it must be the name of an explicitly declared concrete type or it is a `IStoreTargetConfig`-object which in return also declares the target type (`type`-option) and optionally the `isArray` and `cascadeRemoval` boolean flags
+   The config value either is a `string` - then it must be the name of an explicitly declared concrete type or it is a `IStoreTargetConfig`-object which in return also declares the target type (`type`-option) and optionally the `isArray` and `cascadeRemoval` boolean flags.

  - `lastModified` (string): Like the `key`-option, this option optionally defines the object's field with a "last-modified"-timestamp.
-This is used for logging-functionality of data-stores to detect whether an object has changed or not
+This is used for logging-functionality of data-stores to detect whether an object has changed or not.

- - `autoKey` (boolean): If set to `true`, this option tells data stores to automatically generate an unique identifier for new objects without a key
+ - `autoKey` (boolean): If set to `true`, this option tells data stores to automatically generate an unique identifier for new objects without a key.

 An example for such a `ISchemaConfig`-object for a simple blog could look like this: